k-rus/cassandra/.circleci/readme.md

 ## Setting envrinonment variables
-Both `config-2_1.yml` and `config.yml` files contain a set of environment variables defining things like what dtest repo and branch to use, what tests should be repeatedly run, etc.
+Both `config-2_1.yml` and `config.yml` files contain a set of environment variables defining things like what dtest repo and branch to use, what tests could be repeatedly run, etc.

 These environment variables can be directly edited in the `config.yml` file, although if